DraxFM/MultiBlox/README.md

 ### <a id="usage2"></a> Read before Using

+Do you get the popup "Windows Defender SmartScreen prevented an unrecognized app from starting"?
+Read the [respective FAQ article](#faq) for more information.

 Usually MultiBlox automatically closes any Roblox instance when toggling the feature, but in any case it doesn't just close all Roblox applications manually.
 You can use "Start Roblox Instance" if you want but you can also just launch from your Start Menu or via your browser.
 "Kill Roblox Instances" is not particularly for MultiBlox, as MultiBlox won't freeze or slow Roblox down, I just find it useful when running into problems and as I use MultiBlox myself it's there.